-SB 138, sponsored by Sen. Arthur Orr, R-Decatur, would extend the time that payday borrowers have to repay to 30 days, up from as few as 10 days now.
+SB 75, sponsored by Sen. Arthur Orr, R-Decatur, along with a House version sponsored by Rep. Danny Garrett, R-Trussville, would extend the time that payday borrowers have to repay to 30 days, up from as few as 10 days now.
 This one step would reduce the maximum annual percentage rate (APR) on payday loans in Alabama from 456 percent to about 220 percent.
-This bill would ease financial pressure on Alabamians who are struggling to make ends meet, giving them more money to take care of basic needs.
+This bill would ease financial pressure on Alabamians who are struggling to make ends meet, letting them keep more money to take care of basic needs.

 The 30-days-to-pay bill would help borrowers and preserve access to credit.
 Lengthening the repayment period for payday loans would:

 - Boost Alabama’s economy by reducing the amount of fees (more than $100 million last year alone) taken out of our communities every year to benefit primarily out-of-state corporations.